Rehydrate Your Eyes at Lemon Grove Optometry

 Our optometric team will determine the reason for your DED and then work with you to design a comprehensive treatment plan to bring you relief.
 At Lemon Grove Optometry, we may offer you:

 - Over-the-counter eye drops: Mild dry eyes can be treated with artificial tears.
 These can be purchased without a prescription, but our optometrists cna help show you how to choose the right ones for your symptoms.

 - Prescription medicines: Prescription medications can be used to treat more advanced dry eyes.
-Restasis helps your eyes produce more tears and Xiidra reduces inflammation, making your eyes more comfortable.
+Book an appointment with us and explore which treatment will suit you best.